 Have you ever found yourself in a contract and wondered how you got there?
 Felt like the agreement was unfair and you didn’t have any power in the situation?

-The medical treatment program initiated with a free consultation with a hair loss consultant.
-Once the patient confirmed they were financially prepared and willing to proceed, a legally binding standard contract was entered into between the patient (the consumer) and the consultant.
+The subject medical treatment program commenced with a free consultation with a hair loss consultant.
+Once the patient confirmed they were financially prepared and willing to proceed, a legally binding standard contract was entered into between the patient (i.e. the consumer) and the consultant.

-The second stage of the procedure involved the patient engaging a nominated doctor of Ashley & Martin Pty Ltd as an independent contractor.
+The second stage involved the patient engaging a nominated doctor of Ashley & Martin Pty Ltd as an independent contractor.

 The termination clause of the contract varied at different times.